Thailand in hurry to put flood defences in place

 "I rather believe that people want to be here and keep on investing but, yes, we can't deny that more clear-cut actions by the government have to be made."

-Companies like Hana Microelectronics Pcl (HANA.BK) and Aapico Hitech Pcl (AH.BK), whose plants were inundated, have called on the government to come up with both short-term remedies and long-term solutions to prevent future floods.
+Companies like Hana Microelectronics Pcl and Aapico Hitech Pcl, whose plants were inundated, have called on the government to come up with both short-term remedies and long-term solutions to prevent future floods.

-Only one or two companies, such as U.S.-based chip maker ON Semiconductor Corp ONNN.O, have said they are closing facilities completely after suffering from the floods.
+Only one or two companies, such as U.S.-based chip maker ON Semiconductor Corp, have said they are closing facilities completely after suffering from the floods.

 Some big names have announced sizable investments to either restore old plants or build new ones.

-This week alone, Toyota Motor Corp (7203.T) said it would spend 8.2 billion baht to build a new plant and restart one closed in 2010 , and fellow Japanese firm Minebea Co Ltd (6479.T), a bearing maker, said it would invest $75 million to build a new plant.
+This week alone, Toyota Motor Corp said it would spend 8.2 billion baht to build a new plant and restart one closed in 2010, and fellow Japanese firm Minebea Co Ltd, a bearing maker, said it would invest $75 million to build a new plant.

 PLAN TAKES SHAPE